johnandrea/ngsq2gedcom/README.md

 - the surname (SURN) will be the last word part of each name.
 Might not always be correct.
 - OCR broken lines occur only in the child name lines.

+## Corrections
+- Some OCR mistakes are detected, but need to be corected by hand in the input csv file.
+- Some names are not extracted properly and should be corrected after the gedcom is created.

 ## Notes on variants:
 - the document in hand has "b.
 DATE" after a person's name
 - the sample from RMv9 has "was born on DATE"